9 Best Vegan Omega 3 Supplements in the UK

 And what about Omega 6 and Omega 9 I hear you say?
 Well, supplementation for these is not generally thought to be necessary, but you can read more about that in my FAQs below.

-Do vegans get all three components of Omega 3 from their diet?
+Do vegans get enough from their diet?

 Eating a balanced plant-based diet should give you plenty of ALAs, but not EPAs and DHAs (which omnivores can get from oily fish, although studies suggest many people in the west are still short of them anyway).
 The body can convert ALAs into EPAs and DHAs, but it is thought that it does not do so very efficiently, so it’s true that vegans may well lack these 2 crucial elements.
 However, with the relatively recent discovery of an algae that contains EPAs and DHAs, vegans can now successfully add these components into their diet, with supplements containing them now widely available.

-Here are the best vegan Omega 3 supplements
+My top vegan Omega 3 supplements

 White pouch, with green writing and 'brainfeed' brand logo, on a hessian strip of material, with 3 soft gel capsules lying in front of it.
 The pouch describes the contents as being 30 algal oil food supplement capsules of omega 3 @ 500mg of DHA per capsule